 We can upskill our outstanding team members with specialised training and development opportunities, but keeping them happy and motivated is essential.
 Ping pong tables and hang-out areas are simply not enough, and more companies now realise that employee recognition needs to be at the forefront of their business.

 Employee recognition is an essential part of making sure that your employees feel respected and valued.
-Let’s look into why employee recognition is so important and how you can create a culture of recognition and gratitude.
+Let’s look into why appreciating your employees is so important and how you can create a culture of recognition and gratitude.

 What is employee recognition?

 Employee recognition is a sign of appreciation and gratitude to your employees for their efforts and achievements within your organisation.
-Employee recognition is anything that shows your team members that you value how hard they’ve been working.
+It is anything that shows your team members that you value how hard they’ve been working.

 Implementing the right kind of recognition program is crucial in giving your company a competitive edge over others.
 They’re a powerful tool for improving employee engagement, reducing staff turnover, increasing productivity, and building purpose when used correctly.